NHS waiting list hits record high as A&E performance sinks to new low

 Ambulances in England took an average of 47 minutes and 59 seconds in September to respond to emergency calls such as burns, epilepsy and strokes.

-Meanwhile, NHS England data showed at the end of September 13,513 patients, who are deemed ready to be discharged, were stuck in hospital beds.
+Meanwhile, NHS England data showed in September more than 13,000 patients a day who were deemed ready to be discharged, were stuck in hospital beds.

+Professor Sir Stephen Powis, NHS national medical director, said: “Despite huge pressures on the NHS this summer, the incredible work of colleagues across the country meant that in August we delivered more potentially life-saving cancer checks than ever before, and cut 18 month waits by 60% over the last year.

+“This was despite continued pressure from Covid patients in hospital, which has now risen to more than double the numbers seen in August, and more of the most serious ambulance callouts than before the pandemic.

 Register for free to continue reading